samip-gyawali/gpt-assistant/README.md

 # JARVIS
-Inspired by Marvel's JARVIS, this project uses OpenAI's gpt-3.5-turbo model to take user's voice as an input and answers question with a computer generated voice.
+Inspired by Marvel's JARVIS, this project uses OpenAI's gpt-3.5-turbo model to take user's voice as an input and answers the question with a computer generated voice.

 # Usage:
 - User may ask questions in the input